Studying for a career in mental health and addictions

 “In addition to the tuition waiver program, Camosun offers additional supports and services to students who were former youth in care to ensure they have a successful experience at the college,” says Heather Cummings, Vice-President of Student Experience.
 “Removing the age restriction for the tuition waiver program will help reduce barriers to post-secondary education, support people who want to pursue well-paying and rewarding jobs, and create more opportunities.”

 The tuition waiver program is making post-secondary education more accessible for former youth in care by covering tuition and mandatory fees for eligible students.
-In 2021/22, 61 Camosun students benefitted from the program.
+In 2021/22, 61 Camosun students benefited from the program.
 Over 231 students at Camosun have accessed the program since its launch in 2017.
 Effective Aug.
 1, 2023, the Province is removing age requirements as part of the StrongerBC: Future Ready Action Plan to make education and training more accessible and affordable.

 Learn more at camosun.ca/tuition-waiver.